-SECTION CURRENT LAW GOVERNOR SENATE PASSED HOUSE PASSED CONFERENCE Sec.
+SECTION CURRENT LAW GOVERNOR SENATE SUBC.
+CHAIR HOUSE CONFERENCE Sec.
 74 Bus Driver Safety Appropriates \$3,814,500 for FY 2020-21.
+Of the total appropriation, \$2,025,000 is to reimburse intermediate districts and universities for providing bus driver safety instruction.
+The remaining \$1,789,500 is to reimburse districts and ISDs for the cost of the Michigan State Police to inspect school buses.
 Appropriates \$3,805,800 for FY 2021-22.
-Concurs with Governor.
-Concurs with Governor.
 Of the total appropriation, \$2,025,000 is to reimburse intermediate districts and universities for providing bus driver safety instruction.
-Of the total appropriation, \$2,025,000 is to reimburse intermediate districts and universities for providing bus driver safety instruction.
-The remaining \$1,789,500 is to reimburse districts and ISDs for the cost of the Michigan State Police to inspect school buses.
 The remaining \$1,780,800 is to reimburse districts and ISDs for the cost of the Michigan State Police to inspect school buses.
+Concurs with Governor.
 Sec.
 78 - NEW Transportation Categorical N/A N/A Appropriates \$100 for a categorical that reimburses districts for the transportation costs.
-Not included.
 Sec.
 81 Intermediate School Districts (ISD) General Operations Funding Appropriates \$69,138,000 for basic operational funding in FY 2020-21.
 Appropriates \$70,521,000 in FY 2021-22, a 2.0% increase.
 Concurs with Governor.
-Conditions funding on including PSAs in COVID-19 communications.
+Conditions funding on including PSAs in communications, particularly as they relate to COVID-19.
 Gives section immediate effect.
-Maintains current law.
 Sec.
 91a Schools of Choice Prior to Proposal A Allows an ISD enrolling nonresident pupils under a pilot ISD school of choice program to continue to do so until the pupil graduates.
 Repeals the section.
 This section is no longer needed because any students in this pilot program would have already graduated.
 Concurs with Governor.
-Concurs with Governor.
 Sec.
 91c Athletics under Schools of Choice Prior to Proposal A Prohibited a student enrolling in an ISD pilot school of choice program prior to Proposal A from competing in sports for one semester.
 Repeals the section.
 Similar to above, this section is no longer applicable or needed.
-Concurs with Governor.
 Concurs with Governor.

-SECTION CURRENT LAW GOVERNOR SENATE PASSED HOUSE PASSED CONFERENCE Sec.
+SECTION CURRENT LAW GOVERNOR SENATE SUBC.
+CHAIR HOUSE CONFERENCE Sec.
 94 AP and IB Scholarships \$1,200,000 GF/GP is appropriated for FY 2020- 21 for efforts to increase the number of pupils who participate and succeed in Advanced Placement (AP) and International Baccalaureate (IB) programs, and to support the college-level examination program (CLEP).
 Funds are used to cover part or all of the costs of tests for low income pupils, with payments estimated at \$20 per test completed, or \$150 per IB registration.
 Students pay at least \$5 toward each test or registration paid for under this section.
 Continues the \$1,200,000 appropriation into FY 2021- 22.
 Concurs with Governor.
-Concurs with Governor.
 Sec.
 94a Center for Educational Performance and Information (CEPI) Appropriates \$16,848,900 GF/GP and \$193,500 in Federal funds in FY 2020- 21 to support the operations of the CEPI and the development and implementation of a comprehensive P-20 data management and student tracking system.
 A portion of the funding is to support collaborative efforts on the P-20 longitudinal data system.
 Grants will be awarded to eligible ISDs or a consortium of ISDs, and activities funded under the grant may include portal hosting, hardware and software acquisition, maintenance, enhancements, and other items.
 Increases GF/GP appropriation to \$18,802,500 in FY 2021-22 and continues appropriation of \$193,500 in Federal funds.
 Throughout the section, where there is a requirement for CEPI to collect data, this phrase is added, "Where additional state or federal laws require it,".
 Specific language is removed that states that data linking teachers to student information allow districts to assess individual teacher impact on student performance and consider student growth factors in teacher and principal evaluation systems.
 Concurs with Governor.
-Appropriates \$16,802,500 GF/GP for FY 2021-22 and continues Federal appropriation of \$193,500.
-Does not concur with Governor.